 \subsection{Forward transfer for $\pi_\theta$}

 Given the procedure presented in Section \ref{sec:learning_R}, we create increasingly complex reward functions.
-While this is great for open-ended learning, it eventually leads to skills that are too complex and cannot be learnt from scratch.
+While this is great for open-ended learning, it eventually leads to skills that are too complex and cannot be learned from scratch.
 In order to learn these skills, we must leverage previous knowledge about the environment.
 In this section we present several forward transfer mechanisms that are necessary for the most complex skills.

-Our method so far can be combined with any standard Reinforcement Learning (RL) technique but we will focus on Actor-Critic methods like Advantage Actor-Critic \cite{mnih2016asynchronous} or Proximal Policy Optimization \cite{schulman2017proximal} for learning $\pi_\theta$.
-These methods have a value network that's separate from the policy one which will allow us to transfer the most knowledge from the previous agent.
-Also, these approaches work both for continuous and discrete action spaces, allowing us to use the same technique for robotic environments or for 2d navigation tasks.
-Finally the learnt policies are stochastic, which increases the diversity of negative samples and speeds up the skill discovery process.
+In principle, our method can be combined with any standard reinforcement learning (RL) technique.
+But here, we focus on actor-critic methods like Advantage Actor-Critic \cite{mnih2016asynchronous} or Proximal Policy Optimization \cite{schulman2017proximal} for learning $\pi_\theta$ for several reasons.
+These methods have a value network that is separate from the policy which allows us to use different transfer mechanisms for the value and policy network.
+Also, these approaches work for both continuous and discrete action spaces.
+This allows us to use the same technique for the robotic environments and for the 2d navigation tasks.
+Finally the learned policies are stochastic which increases the diversity of negative samples and speeds up the skill discovery process.
 See Section \ref{sec:deep-exploration}.

 We present our three forward transfer mechanisms below.
-They all exploit the similarity between consecutive reward functions to ensure that even very complex reward functions can be solved by the RL agent in a reasonable amount of environment interactions.
+All of them exploit the similarity between consecutive reward functions to ensure that even very complex reward functions can be solved by the RL agent in a reasonable number of environment interactions.